aws-samples/ipfs-cluster-fargate/README.md

 Running your own custom image FROM `ipfs/kubo` is required to fix this issue.

 We've created a `Dockerfile_efs` just for that.
-Use it to build your own image and reference it in your CloudFormation stack.
+Use it to build your own Docker image and reference it in your CloudFormation or CDK stack.

 _Note_: `Dockerfile_s3` is also available to build a Docker image that sets up IPFS to use S3 as storage layer.
 Using S3 as storage is expensive!
 IPFS is chatty and makes a LOT of S3 GET requests which are paid for.